pfunks/TCTest/test_faq.md

 ## What is the reward pool?

-Every day, a fixed amount of STEEM is allocated to the network reward fund, commonly called the "reward pool".
+Every day, a fixed amount of STEEM is allocated to the network reward fund, commonly called the "reward pool."
 These are the tokens that get distributed to authors and curators for posting and voting on content.

 ## How are the new tokens distributed?